nixworks/public/news/2010/06/9/README.md

 Figures show Liberal and Labour parties taking 31 seats with far-right Freedom Party on 23.

 ### [The results of the Philippine presidential election are certified and Noynoy Aquino and Jejomar Binay are proclaimed as President-elect and Vice President-elect at the Batasang Pambansa in a joint session of the Congress of the Philippines. ](/news/2010/06/9/the-results-of-the-philippine-presidential-election-are-certified-and-noynoy-aquino-and-jejomar-binay-are-proclaimed-as-president-elect-and.md)
-MANILA, Philippines &ndash; After over a week of wrangling over &ldquo;null votes&rdquo; and other alleged irregularities in the conduct of the May 10 elections, the joint session of Congress on Wednesday finally convened to proclaim Benigno &quot;Noynoy&quot; Aquino III and Jejomar &quot;Jojo&quot; Binay as president-elect and vice-president-elect, respectively.
+MANILA, Philippines &ndash; After over a week of wrangling over &ldquo;null votes&rdquo; and other alleged irregularities in the conduct of the May 10 elections, the joint session of Congress on Wednesday finally convened to proclaim Benigno &quot;Noynoy&quot; Aquino III and Jejomar &quot;Jojo&quot;...

 ### [Dozens of workers in China are hurt during labour strikes, with at least 2,000 workers clashing with police in the city of Kunshan. ](/news/2010/06/9/dozens-of-workers-in-china-are-hurt-during-labour-strikes-with-at-least-2-000-workers-clashing-with-police-in-the-city-of-kunshan.md)
 _Context: Kunshan_